 You can get in touch with Sheila (SM O’Neil Consulting):

 1.)
 How can a channel account manager provide partners with the expertise, resources and consulting advice to drive revenue and accelerate growth?

-A CAM is a jack-of-all-trades.
+A CAM is a.

 Perhaps.
 However, not many professions support this figure of speech more accurately.

-Her role is to be the primary point contact.
+Her role is to be the primary point of contact.
 The liaison between the partner and their company.
 They are the trainer, the communicator, the marketer, the business manager, the salesperson and sometimes even the IT person.